High ROI Repairs and Updates That Every Home Seller Should Consider

 Since you only have one chance to make a good first impression, make sure to use it wisely.
 One of the biggest bangs for your money comes from exterior repairs and improvements—buyers love to be left speechless by the exterior.
 Curb appeal can be boosted using a few easy tricks, you don’t have to break your bank.
 Rent a power washer and use it on the home’s exterior, decks and driveway or grab some paint and repaint the front door.
 These investments will cost you less than $200 but will do wonders for your first impressions.

 The value of your home is directly connected to the square footage of the space you have to offer.
 So, if you don’t have an enviable size of the living space, try to improve it with an addition.
-For instance, you can recoup more than 80% on a two-story addition, around 80% on adding a second bathroom, around 75% on a family room and about 73% on adding a bedroom to your attic.
-If you don’t want to invest in an addition, you can boost your square footage by finishing your basement or converting your deck into a sunroom.
+For instance, you can recoup more than 80% on a two-story addition, around 80% on adding a second bathroom, around 75% on a family room, and about 73% on adding a bedroom to your attic.
+If you don’t want to invest in addition, you can boost your square footage by finishing your basement or converting your deck into a sunroom.

 Most homeowners only consider aesthetic improvements when preparing to make a sale, but these are not the only ones that will pay off.
 Improving your home’s energy efficiency can make the same or even a bigger impact on buyers, especially younger, eco-conscious ones.
 For example, in some instances, attic insulation can bring you more than 100% return on investment.
 Other similar improvements like sealing your house, replacing windows and installing a smart thermostat can also impress your buyers with their long-term savings and lower environmental impact.

 Even though replacing the roof isn’t super costly and takes only one or two days, not many people are ready to invest in a house that needs to be re-roofed.
 It’s true that a new roof might not bring you any increase in your sales price, but it will definitely put your property out there where it can reach a bigger pool of buyers.
-One thing that will scare buyers off quicker than anything else is having roof damage
+One thing that will scare buyers off quicker than anything else is having roof damage that has not been repaired.
+Talk to your local expert and see if your roof needs to be completely changed or if it can benefit from some smaller repairs.

 These high ROI home improvements will get your property ready to impress every type of buyer.
 Some investment is always needed, but if you nail these upgrades, your efforts will be rewarded and you’ll leave with a hefty check in your pocket.